-December 31, 2005 December 31, 2006
+December 31, 2005 mber 31, 2006

 Prepaid voyage costs \$ 245 \$ 216

-Claims receivables, net - 322
+Claims receivables, net 322

 Inventories 95 483

 Other 5 4

-Total prepaid expenses and other current assets \$ 345 \$ 1,025
+Total prepaid expenses and other current assets \$ 345 \$: 1,025

-Claims receivable mainly represent claims against vessels' insurance underwriters in respect of damages arising from accidents or other insured risks.
+Claims receivable mainly represent claims against vessels' insurance underwriters in respect of claims receivable mainly represent claims against vessels insurfance underwriters in respect of damages arising from accidents or other insured risks.
 While it is anticipated that claims receivable will be recovered within one year, such claims may not all be recovered within one year due to the attendant process of settlement.
 Nonetheless, amounts are classified as current as they represent amounts current due to the Company.
 All amounts are shown net of applicable deductibles.